hyosung11/Launch-School/Courses/journal.md

 08:25 Looked at Anki cards after meditation.
 Laurent wants to study today.
 That's good.

 09:21 Still need to keep practicing maybe even more reps than I think.
 Memorization is necessary.
 Almost time for study session with Laurent.

+11:42 Did two problems with Laurent.
+He's good.

+11:50 Time to leave for PT.
+I think my studying is paying dividends.